peted-davis/WeatherFlow_PiConsole/README.md

 The console is fully supported for Raspberry Pi 3 Model B/B+ and Raspberry Pi 4 running the the 32 bit version of Raspberry Pi OS.
-It can be run on earlier models, but no direct support is provided for these environments.
-It is **_not_** compatible with Raspberry Pi Zero or Zero W, or the 64 bit version of Raspberry Pi OS.
+It can be run on earlier models or the 64 bit version of Raspberry Pi OS, but no direct support is provided for these environments.
+It is not compatible with Raspberry Pi Zero or Zero W.

 For Raspberry Pi 3, the 'Legacy' (Debian Buster) version of Raspberry Pi OS with desktop must be used.
-On a Pi 3, the console will not run on the most recent version of Raspberry Pi OS (Debian Bullseye).
-For Raspberry Pi 4, either the Legacy (Buster) or most recent (Bullseye) version of Raspberry Pi OS may be used.
+For Raspberry Pi 4, the most recent (Bullseye) version of Raspberry Pi OS must be used.

 The console is compatible with the Raspberry Pi Official 7 inch Touchscreen or other HDMI equivalents.
 Note, screens that attach solely to the GPIO pins (SPI)